Abdol Hossein Sardari: Operation to rescue the Jews

 Sardari's first step to help Iranian Jews in France was to issue them with new passports that did not state their religion.
-He helped around 2,000 Jews obtain passports.
 Ibrahim Morady, an Iranian Jewish merchant that was saved by Sardari, stated that Sardari was asked by Iran's Foreign Ministry to return to Iran.
 Sardari refused to leave the Jews behind and feared that they would be deported.
 He began issuing hundreds of Iranian passports for non-Iranian Jews as well, to protect them from the Nazis.
 In hopes of protecting them from persecution, Sardari issued passports and signed affidavits for as many Iranian and non-Iranian Jews as he could.

 Sardari was determined to free the Iranian Jews and get them out of France immediately.
 He did so by making use of his political position.
 He argued that the Iranian Jews did not belong to Hitler's "enemy race" - that they were not Jewish and that they were in fact "Djougoutes" (a fabricated race of Muslim Iranians).
 He argued that they were not of Jewish descent and that in Iran they have the same civil, legal, and military rights and responsibilities as Muslims.
 As it turned out, many senior Nazis in Berlin agreed with this.
 Though Sardari formulated this argument in hopes of sparing the Iranian Jews, he did just as much to help non-Iranian Jews escape the horrors of the war.

 His efforts to help the Jews of France went as far as hiding their belongings for them.
 When the Germans attacked France, Sardari told a man who went by the name of Haim Sassoon that he would hide the Jewish man's antiquities in the embassy or the basement of his own house during the war.
 When the Germans were no longer in France, Sardari called Mr. Sassoon and said to him, "You could now come and collect your belongings”.